Kikobeats/finepack/README.md

 -   Lints the JSON to be sure that it is in a valid format.
 -   Validates the keys to make sure of the existence of required keys such as `name` or `version`, and other important keys such as `homepage`, `main`, `license`...
 -   Organizes the JSON by moving the most important properties to the top.
--   Sorts the rest of the keys alphabetically and recursively.
+-   Sorts the rest of the keys alphabetically and recursively using the JavaScript [sort](https://mzl.la/1jBtmgE) function (elements are sorted by converting them to strings and comparing strings in Unicode code point order).
 -   Can be configured not to sort the arrays or objects at one or more user specified keys.
+-   Can use a user-provided compare function to define the sort order.

 You can use **Finepack** as a CLI tool or from NodeJS as a library.
 Based on [fixpack](https://github.com/henrikjoreteg/fixpack) but with a little more ♥.